Amundi: Initial public offering

-Acquisition of Pioneer Investments

 In December 2016, Amundi announced the 100% acquisition of Pioneer Investments, the asset management subsidiary of Italian bank UniCredit.
 Pioneer Investments was bought out for 3.5 billion euros.
 The transaction was financed by Amundi for 1.5 billion euros, via a €600 million debt issuance and a €1.4 billion capital increase guaranteed by Crédit Agricole.
 As a result of the transaction, Crédit Agricole held no more than 70% of Amundi's capital at the end of 2017, compared with 75% previously.

 Following its completion on 3 July 2017, the transaction meant Amundi added €242.9 billion to its assets under management during the third quarter of 2017, increasing its overall AUM from €1,121 billion at the end of June 2017 to €1,400 billion at the end of September.
 Amundi consequently became the eighth largest asset management company in the world.
 At the end of 2017, Amundi managed €1,426 billion of assets.

 The acquisition enabled Amundi to expand its distribution network in Italy, Germany and Austria, where Pioneer Investments already had an established presence, while broadening its investment management expertise.
 Italy became Amundi's second largest market after France.
-In the United States, the name ‘Pioneer’ was retained and merged with Amundi's in order to create a new brand, ‘Amundi Pioneer’.
+In the United States, the name ‘Pioneer’ was retained and merged with Amundi's to create a new brand, ‘Amundi Pioneer’.

 When the acquisition was announced, Amundi said it intended to reduce the combined workforce of the two companies by 450 people out of a total of 5,000 employees worldwide.

 New acquisitions and partnerships

 In 2020, Amundi acquired 100% of the Spanish company Sabadell AM (€22 billion of assets under management), a subsidiary of Banco Sabadell.
 The transaction was carried out for an amount of 430 million euros and included a 10-year agreement with Banco Sabadell to distribute Amundi's funds in Spain.
-The same year, Amundi has started a partnership in China with BOC Wealth Management, a subsidiary of Bank of China, to create “Amundi BOC Wealth Management Company Limited”, a joint venture owned by Amundi (55%) and BOC Wealth Management (45%).
+The same year, Amundi has started a partnership in China with BOC Wealth Management, a subsidiary of Bank of China, to create "Amundi BOC Wealth Management Company Limited", a joint venture owned by Amundi (55%) and BOC Wealth Management (45%).

 In 2021, Amundi announced the acquisition of Lyxor Asset Management from Société Générale for €825 million.
-The transaction enabled Amundi to integrate €148 billion of assets managed by Lyxor as of December 31, 2021.
+The transaction enabled Amundi to integrate €148 billion of assets managed by Lyxor as of 31 December 2021.
 Lyxor's expertise in ETF management has enabled Amundi to develop its passive management business and to become the second largest ETF provider in Europe behind BlackRock.
 With the integration of Lyxor, Amundi has passed the threshold of €2 trillion under management by the end of 2021.

+In April 2024, Amundi agreed to sell its $104 billion U.S. business to Victory Capital for a 26.1% stake in Victory and access to its U.S. products and clientele.
+In November 2025, Amundi bought a 9.9% stake in British private equity investment firm ICG plc.